mustafaakgul/django-base/README.md

 * Add pipfile and pipfile.lock

 ## Naming Conventions
-* Project -> django_base_structure
+* Project -> django_base_structure, for github alter to django-base-structure
 * Apps -> namely it should be short, all-lowercase and not include numbers, dashes, periods, spaces, or special characters.
-It also, in general, should be the plural of an app's main model, so our posts app would have a main model called Post
+It also, in general, should be the plural of an app's main model, so our posts app would have a main model called Post.
+Exp: rest_framework, polls.

 ### Sources
 * https://peps.python.org/pep-0008/#package-and-module-names